dcom67/CNCTDRAMapEditor/README.md

 GamePlugin.cs  is from the tiberian dawn foilder , It fixes the wrong Home way Point from 28 to 26

-TriggerDialog.cs  is from the Dialogs folder  it adds the Event "spied by " House box that should appear ,But is missing
+TriggerDialog.cs  is from the Dialogs folder  it adds the Ted Alert Event "spied by " House box that should appear ,But is missing

+TriggerDialog.cs also Stops the editor from throwing exceptions when Red Alert Action Text_Id is selected